Yiya Murano: Media

 Argentine writer Marisa Grinstein included Murano in her book Mujeres Asesinas (Killer Women).
 In 2006, an episode of the Canal 13 television series of the same name featured a recreation of Murano's crimes.
 At the end of the episode, the real Yiya Murano appeared and proclaimed her innocence, citing evidence.

 The second season of Mujeres Asesinas, the Mexican adaptation of the series, featured an episode based on Murano entitled "Tita Garza, Swindler," starring Patricia Reyes Spindola.

+Argenteinan documentary Yiya Murano: Muerte a la hora del té received an English dub and was released as Yiya Murano: Death at Tea Time on Netflix in America in April of 2026.